 Chronic bladder infections make a dog’s life a real drag.
 I’m not surprised so many dog owners search for a natural way to break the cycle.

-Cranberries and cranberry extract have been touted as a natural bladder infection cure and preventive measure.
-While there is some research around the topic, the evidence is not strong enough for veterinarians to make a wide recommendation to use cranberries to prevent UTIs in dogs.
+Cranberries and cranberry extract are touted as a natural bladder infection cure.
+There is some research on the topic but the evidence is not strong enough to clearly recommend the use of cranberries to treat UTI in dogs.

-Blueberries contain some of the same antioxidant nutrients as cranberries and some people think they might help stop dog bladder infections.
-But we have even less scientific evidence to support using blueberries than we have for cranberries.
+Blueberries contain some of the same antioxidants as cranberries.
+Some people think blueberries might help stop dog bladder infections.
+But there’s not enough scientific evidence to support using blueberries for this purpose.

-I think including a safe fruit like blueberries as a small part of the diet could improve a dog’s overall health.
+Still, including a safe fruit like blueberries as a small part of the diet could improve a dog’s health.
 That’s a step in the right direction when you’re fighting chronic infections, so go for it!

 Blueberries for Tear Stains

 You may have heard of “blueberry facial” products for grooming dogs.
 You’ll find recipes for homemade facials as well as commercial products.
-Some of these contain blueberries as an ingredient but it’s not the blueberries that reduce the appearance of tear stains.
+Some do actually contain blueberries, but that’s not what removes the tear stains.

 The commercial products invariably contain a small amount of synthetic ultramarine blue or violet dye.
 Ultramarine blue dye is also known as laundry bluing.
 It makes white fabric (and fur) appear whiter by dyeing it just a little bit blue.

-Another internet fad suggests that feeding your dog blueberries will cure their facial tear staining.
-There is no evidence to back up this idea, but since blueberries are safe to feed your dog in small quantities, I see no reason not to try it.
+Another internet fad suggests that feeding your dog blueberries removes tear stains.
+There is no evidence to back up this idea, but since blueberries are safe to feed your dog, I see no reason not to try it.